AnirbanDas07/Rubberducky/README.md

 - Connect **GPIO 0 (GP0)** to **GND** before plugging in the device.
 - The script will print `"Setup Mode: Payload injection is disabled."`

+🔒 Important Notes:
+Replace all placeholder URLs like https://example.com/... with your actual C2 server or payload host.
+Replace ATTACKER_IP and ATTACKER_PORT in the reverse shell payload with your listener's IP and port.
+This script assumes you're using CircuitPython and have properly installed the adafruit_hid library.

 ## ⚠️ Legal Disclaimer

 This tool is intended solely for **ethical hacking**, **cybersecurity training**, or **authorized red team operations**.
 Using it without permission on systems you do not own is **illegal** and may result in criminal charges.